Best Video Codec for Web Streaming in 2026: AV1 vs H.264 vs HEVC (Quality + Bandwidth)

 Video codecs are essential to web streaming.

-Video codecs are essential for web streaming, enabling efficient compression and transmission of video content.
+Video codecs make web streaming possible by compressing large video files into sizes that can be delivered smoothly over the internet.
 When you record a video, you’re essentially capturing a series of still images displayed in rapid succession.
 For example, at 30 frames per second (fps), you’re recording at least 30 images every second.
 The higher the fps, the more images are recorded for each second, resulting in large file sizes.

 This large volume of images and accompanying audio can quickly consume significant storage space.
 Video codecs, short for “coder-decoder,” were developed to manage this.
 A codec compresses large video files, making them smaller and easier to store and transmit without losing too much quality.